renatojen/classipy/README.md

    $ cf env appname
    ```

+2. Speech is not being played:
+   * Try reloading the page
+   * If reloading does not work, try another browser.
+Check the compatibility section

 ## License
 This app is covered by the MIT license.
 For more information, see LICENSE for license information.